 - You’ve earned 40 total Social Security credits (one credit is earned for every $1,640 in earnings with a maximum of 4 credits per year).

 - You’ve reached Full Retirement Age (FRA).

 |Age to receive full Social Security benefits|

 |1955||66 and 2 months|

 |1960 and later||67|

 |*People born on January 1 of any year, refer to previous year|

 The age you retire affects your Social Security benefits.
 Early retirement is an option as early as the age of 62.
-In this case, your Social Security benefits are reduced by 25% compared to what they would be at FRA.
-On the other hand, if you retire after FRA, your benefit will increase by 8% each year until age 70.
+In this case, your Social Security benefits are reduced by by as much as 30% compared to what they would be at FRA.
+On the other hand, if you retire after FRA, your benefit increases by 3-8% each year you delay (no credit given after age 65, however.)
 You can find more information on Social Security benefits and how they are determined by visiting the Social Security Administration website.

 See what you’d pay for life insurance